mvabdi/vsco-scraper/README.md

 # VSCO Scrape

-Allows for easy scraping of one VSCO at a time + plotting location data of images
+Allows for easy scraping of one VSCO at a time

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Usage and installation of vsco-scraper

 ### Prerequisites